kotatsuyaki/canonical-nthu-thesis/lib.typ

     style = (
         // Margin sizes for all non-cover pages.
         margin: (top: 1.75in, left: 2in, right: 1in, bottom: 2in),
+        // The fonts used throughout the thesis.
+        fonts: ("New Computer Modern", "TW-MOE-Std-Kai"),
+        // The math equation fonts used throughout the thesis.
+        math-fonts: ("New Computer Modern"),
         // Whether to show a list of tables in the `outline-pages()` function.
         outline-tables: true,
         // Whether to show a list of figures in the `outline-pages()` function.